-COLUMBUS, OH (MAY 7, 2018) – Eleven One Productions has selected former athletes Chris Tschupp and Myles Clohessy as its leads in the gritty, feature-length ice hockey drama, The Third Period, set to be filmed in Columbus, Ohio, beginning June 2019.
+COLUMBUS, OH (MAY 7, 2018) – Eleven One Productions has selected former athletes Chris Tschupp and Myles Clohessy to join the gritty, feature-length ice hockey drama, The Third Period, set to be filmed in Columbus, Ohio, beginning June 2019.

-The Third Period writer and director Steph Greegor has selected former NHL athlete and Calvin Klein model Chris Tschupp to play the lead character “Mike Olsky,” in her film about an aging ice hockey star who must battle his way back from injury before retirement.
+The Third Period writer and director Steph Greegor has selected former NHL athlete and Calvin Klein model Chris Tschupp as a hockey player in her film about an aging ice hockey star who must battle his way back from injury before retirement.

 The hot-shot antagonist “Teddy Hendrix” will be played by up-and-coming New York actor and Quantico cast member Myles Clohessy, a former Division 1 athlete, who played ice hockey for two years.

-“I think it’s incredibly important that hockey players are in leading roles in this film,” Greegor said.
+“I think it’s incredibly important that real hockey players are in this film,” Greegor said.
 “Hockey fans are very particular about what they see on film.
 They know when it’s real and they know when you’re faking it.
 So, there’s no faking here.
 We have legit players, who also have entertainment experience.”